Bar Graphs

 A Frequency Histogram is a special graph that uses vertical columns to show frequencies (how many times each score occurs):

-Here I have added up how often 1 occurs (2 times), how often 2 occurs (5 times), etc, and shown them as a histogram. |
+Here I have added up how often 1 occurs (2 times),

 Bar Graphs are good when your data is in categories (such as “Comedy”, “Drama”, etc).